Recap: Game Of Thrones Season Premiere Takes Its Time Getting To The Action

 The show is based on the Song of Ice and Fire series written by George R. R. Martin, first published in August of 1996.
 Since then the author published four more novels with two as-yet unpublished that would bring the saga to a close.
 Astonishingly, he’s only published a single book since the show premiered.
 Fans wonder if he’ll ever finish them.
 Yet, executive producers David Benioff and D.B.
 Weiss are working from an outline Martin laid out for them.
 Critics of the past season complained that the show moved too quickly.
 In tonight’s Game of Thrones season premiere, they slowed things down considerably.

 Like The Sopranos before it, The Game of Thrones season premiere comes more than a year after its last season.
-The David Chase-helmed mob series was a cultural touchstone that helped HBO establish its reputation.
+The David Chase-helmed mob series was a cultural touchstone that helped HBO establish its reputation and led to even more successful shows, such as True Detective, which might be renwed for Season 4.
 Chase routinely took more than a year to complete the next season, much to the consternation of fans.
 Yet, D.B.
 Weiss and David Benioff beat Chase’s longest hiatus, 15 months between seasons four and five, by five more months.
 With only six episodes in the entire season, it’s fair to ask: What took so long?
 The answer, according to the show runners, is that this season is the most epic of the series.